 Insufficient Evidence for

-- Liver disease caused by excessive use of alcohol.
+- Liver disease in people who drink alcohol.
 There is conflicting evidence about the effectiveness of milk thistle for treating alcohol-related liver disease.
 Early research shows that taking milk thistle by mouth might improve liver function and reduce risk of death.
 However, other research shows no benefit.

-- Amanita mushroom poisoning.
-Early research shows that giving silibinin, a chemical found in milk thistle, intravenously (by IV) and then by mouth may lessen liver damage caused by Amanita phalloides mushroom (death cap) poisoning.
+- Mushroom poisoning.
+Early research shows that giving silibinin, a chemical found in milk thistle may lessen liver damage caused by Amanita phalloides mushroom (death cap mushroom) poisoning.
 However, it is hard to obtain silibinin in the US.

 - An adverse skin reaction caused by cancer drug treatment (chemotherapy-induced acral erythema).
 Early research shows that applying a gel containing milk thistle extract to the hands and feet beginning on the first day of chemotherapy and continuing for 9 weeks decreases the severity of this skin reaction caused by a cancer drug called capecitabine.

 - Liver damage caused by cancer drugs.
 Early research shows that taking a specific milk thistle product containing the chemical silibinin beginning at the start of chemotherapy treatment does not significantly reduce liver toxicity caused by chemotherapy.

 - Kidney damage caused by cancer drugs.
 Early research shows that taking milk thistle extract beginning 24-48 hours before starting therapy with cisplatin, and continuing until the end of the treatment course, does not prevent or decrease the rates of kidney injury.

 - Liver scarring (cirrhosis).
 Early research shows that milk thistle extract might reduce the risk of death and improve liver function in people with cirrhosis.
 However, milk thistle extract does not seem to benefit all patients with liver disease.